Helena Paparizou: 2019–2024: Apohrosis, and the Antique reunion

 In 2023 Helena continued the promo for Schwarzkopf Professional #Blondeme Hair campaign through whole year.
-On end of April she made an appearance in USA Mellrose Ballroom club for Greek-Americans entertainement.
+On end of April she made an appearance in USA Mellrose Ballroom club for Greek-Americans entertainment.
 The next day she visited New York and Times Square for a walk.

 During summer period she toured Greece, Cyprus and Bulgaria for live gigs.
-For MAD VMA 2023 she did Live Performances of De Mou Ta Leei Kala/Everybody Needs A Man feat Holy Grace & Medley Hits (Fuego, Katse Kala, El Telephone, Mambo, Caramela, My Number One) with Eleni Foureira she won 2 awards also for Best Female Adult & Best Duet with Katse Kala.
+For MAD VMA 2023 she did Live Performances of De Mou Ta Leei Kala/Everybody Needs A Man feat Holy Grace & Medley Hits (Fuego, Katse Kala, El Telephone, Mambo, Caramela, My Number One) with Eleni Foureira she won two awards also for Best Female Adult & Best Duet with Katse Kala.
 In June her new dance-pop song came out everywhere titled Den Mou Ta Leei Kala written by STAN and produced by ARCADE along its music video directed by Bodega in July.

-In September she started a new promo Campaign for#JKstarNails.
+In September she started a new promo Campaign for #JKstarNails.
 She was invited in Cyprus by Anna Vissi 50th anniversary concert as guest performing duets (Ise/Call Me, Sti Pyra, Se Eho Epithimisei, Everything, My Number One).
 Towards end of the year, Paparizou appeared at Man of the Year Awards in Cyprus, did some UNICEF conferences in Athens, did a Christmas concert in Agrinio city, Greece.
-Last but not least, on December 28, 2023, she celebrated 20 years in music since the debut in discography with the release of her first solo song Anapandites Klisis by giving a tribute interview on TRT.
+On 28 December 2023, she celebrated 20 years in music since the debut in discography with the release of her first solo song Anapandites Klisis by giving a tribute interview on TRT.

 For 2024 Helena Paparizou gave a charity concert in Cyprus in favor of Valentine's Day.
 In March there was a celebration throwback for her latest English album One Life which released 10 years ago in Sweden.

 In April, Helena released brand new urban song titled "Mavra Gialia" and "Mono Gia Kini Min Mou Les" - a duet with Stavento on the latter's album titled Gia Sena.
 Paparizou was the spokesperson for the Greek jury in the final of the Eurovision Song Contest 2024.
 She was also part of the interval act of the second semi-final in the same contest.